-The X14S is a lightweight mid-range radio from FrSky.
-With its support for Ethos and Twin, the X14S seems - on paper at least - to be a promising choice for soaring and electric flight.
+The X14S is a rather smart little mid-range radio from FrSky.
+With its support for Ethos and their latest Twin protocol, it seems - on paper at least - to be a promising choice for soaring and electric flight.

 So, when FrSky offered me a unit to review I needed no persuading.